survivejs/webpack-book/manuscript/developing_with_webpack/02_splitting_configuration.md

   "build": "webpack"
 leanpub-end-delete
 leanpub-start-insert
-  "build": "webpack --env build" leanpub-end-insert
+  "build": "webpack --env production" leanpub-end-insert
 },
 ...
 ```

 To verify that it works, you can drop a temporary `console.log(env)` within your configuration function.
-It should print out `build`.
+It should print out `production`.

 ## The Benefits of Composing Configuration